dasblitz/ct-vue-websockets/README.md

 ### disclaimer:

 This is the first time I've attempted Vue coming from React.
-I've used vuex as a statemanager, although coming from React there were some differences that I ran into.
+I've used Vuex as a statemanager, although coming from React there were some differences that I ran into.
 For instance dispatch being scoped to a store module.

 The CSS was done a bit hastily as I felt I'd spend enough time on it.
 It's not representative of the quality I'd normally go for.